EugeneJoe/alx-zero_day/0x03-git/README.md

-# The beginning of this exciting journey
+# The beginning of an exciting journey of discovery